hps/heartland-php/README.md

 </a>

 # Heartland PHP SDK
-This SDK makes it easy to integrate your PHP application with Heartland’s [**Portico Gateway API**](http://developer.heartlandpaymentsystems.com/Portico), as well as other APIs such as MasterPass and PayPal Express Checkout.
+This SDK makes it easy to integrate your PHP application with Heartland’s [**Portico Gateway API**](http://developer.heartlandpaymentsystems.com/Portico), as well as other APIs such as MasterPass.
 Additionally, this SDK also facilitates integration with Heartland Secure: Out-of-Scope devices, providing for simple semi- integrated EMV acceptance, enabling a true single point of integration for omni-channel developers.

 Supported features include: